WinVector/pyvtreat/README.md

 We are working on new documentation.
 But for now understand `vtreat` is used by instantiating one of the classes `vtreat.NumericOutcomeTreatment`, `vtreat.BinomialOutcomeTreatment`, `vtreat.MultinomialOutcomeTreatment`, or `vtreat.UnsupervisedTreatment`.
 Each of these implements the [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) interfaces expecting a [Pandas Data.Frame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) as input.
+The `vtreat` steps are intended to be a "one step fix" that works well with [`sklearn.preprocessing`](https://scikit-learn.org/stable/modules/preprocessing.html) stages.

+The `vtreat` `Pipeline.fit_transform()`
-The `Pipeline.fit_transform()` method implements the powerful [cross-frame](https://cran.r-project.org/web/packages/vtreat/vignettes/vtreatCrossFrames.html) ideas (allowing the same data to be used for `vtreat` fitting and for later model construction, while mitigating nested model bias issues).
+method implements the powerful [cross-frame](https://cran.r-project.org/web/packages/vtreat/vignettes/vtreatCrossFrames.html) ideas (allowing the same data to be used for `vtreat` fitting and for later model construction, while mitigating nested model bias issues).